GAM3RG33K/flutter_settings_screens/README.md

 SimpleRadioSettingsTile is a simpler version of the RadioSettingsTile.
 Instead of a Value-String map, this widget just takes a list of String values.

-In this widget the displayed value and the stored value will be the same.
+In this widget, the displayed value and the stored value will be the same.

 Example:
 ```dart